hertzmann/hertzmann.github.io/_posts/2025-09-15-books-that-changed-me.md

 # Societies and Cities

 **[_The Death and Life of Great American Cities_](https://en.wikipedia.org/wiki/The_Death_and_Life_of_Great_American_Cities), Jane Jacobs (1961)**<br>
 The book absolutely transformed the way that I understood city life, so much that it's hard to even remember what I thought beforehand.
 I felt like a cipher had been unlocked to help me understand the city in ways I never had before.
 I wished very much that someone had given it to me to read before I moved to New York City.
 I only found out about her after I moved to Toronto and went on a city walk celebrating Jane Jacobs' activist legacy in Toronto.
 I became a huge Jane Jacobs fan.
 For more about her history as an activist in New York, along with a bit of Robert Moses' history, I really enjoyed the short history _Wrestling with Moses_ by Anthony Flint (2009).
-(Lots of people have loved and recommended _The Power Broker_, one that I have not started on.)
+(Update: I've since read [_The Power Broker_](https://en.wikipedia.org/wiki/The_Power_Broker), and loved it.
+The length is intimidating, but once I started it was very easy to keep reading the whole thing.)